lucjaulmes/ompss_fault_tolerance_benchmarks/libcatchroi/README.md

-# Library to let benchmarks' region of intereset be easily instrumented
+# Library to allow benchmarks' region of interest be easily instrumented

 This library offers three main functionalities: